 Apart from this, the main project, we also organized a number of concerts, in Enger, Gulpen and Freigericht, 2 video projects, one on the school day in the different partner schools called ‘from Bell to Bell’ (available on the YouTube channel) and one on immigration in Europe.

-For more information on the various ELvis projects, please click the drop down menu under ELvis 2009-2019 in the main menu tab.
+For more information on the various ELvis projects that are carried out, please click ‘current projects’ in the main menu tab.